 To download a file you can click on the icon on the upper-right corner of the desired card

-You may have notices that we didn't covered all the tabs of the header, such as Telemetry or Run, in this tutorial.
-But don't worry, we wanted to keep it simple for now but you can see what they are useful for here.
+You may have notices that we didn't covered all the tabs of the header, such as Telemetry or Test, in this tutorial.
+But don't worry, we wanted to keep it simple for now but we will see what's in it later.

 No, you are not dreaming, at Picsell.ia we make available to you your own private Datalake 😎